N-Zubko/OpenAI-assistant/README.md

 This full-stack interactive and responsive web application is designed to provide answers related to JavaScript to questions sumbitted by users.
 The answers are short and concise, when required they contain a code template.
-Technology used: 💡 React.js, 💡 Node.js and 💡 ExpressJS for the backend. 💡 OpenAI API to obtain answers to your questions. 💡 SQLite as a database. 💡 React Bootstrap and vanilla CSS for styling.
+Technology used: 💡 React.js for the front end, 💡 Node.js and 💡 ExpressJS for the back end. 💡 OpenAI API to obtain answers to your questions. 💡 SQLite as a database. 💡 React Bootstrap and vanilla CSS for styling.

 ## To run the app:

 1. clone the repository, install dependencies in the client and server directories.
 My plan is to improve this part later, as well as launch the application on a hosting platform.

-2. In the command line while in the server directory enter the following `npm run build-client && node server.js`.
-This is launch the application and open it in your browser at the port `localhost:3002`
+2. In the command line enter the following `cd server/ && npm start`.
+This is launch the application and open it in your browser at Port `3002`

 ## For security: